Simon-Fukada/Node.js-ExpenseData/README.md

 ### Most Challenging aspect of project?

 The connection between the database and node.js server was probably the most challenging aspect for me, but it felt so good when I finally got it working :)

+### Important note about connection to SQL server
+For this to work SQL server browser service must be running and TCP/IP must be enabled in the SQL Server Configuration Manager.